Academic Regulations

 Students who earn an FZ or NCR grade in three or more courses (total, not necessarily in a single term) will have their academic progress reviewed by the Committee on Standing.

-Students are permitted and encouraged to provide a statement and/or supporting documents that address any extenuating circumstances that might have negatively impacted their academic performance during the term/s in which the FZ grades were earned.
-Students should contact the Associate Registrar to discuss this review process before submitting any statement to the Committee on Standing.
+Students are encouraged to provide a statement and supporting documents that address any extenuating circumstances that might have negatively impacted their academic performance during the term(s) in which the FZ grades were earned.
+Students should contact their academic advisor to discuss this review process before submitting any statement to the Committee on Standing.

 The possible outcomes of this academic progress review by Committee on Standing include (but are not limited to):